nonvisual/nonvisual.github.io/_posts/2020-11-22-budget-optimization-intro.md

 * pandas, numpy for data preparation
 * plotly for data visualization
 * pulp/cbc for optimization part
-* jupyter, iwidgets for interactive part
+* jupyter, iwidgets for the interactive part

 ## The whole series of posts